Nicolas Moussiopoulos: Biography and education

-Moussiopoulos has consulted several Greek ministers, and represented Greece in numerous international committees.
 Since 2002 he is a member of the German National Academy of Sciences Leopoldina.
 In the same year he was awarded the Order of Merit of the Federal Republic of Germany.
-In 2012 the Royal Society appointed him associate editor of Philosophical Transactions A. In the period 2015-2018, Moussiopoulos was the General Secretary of the Hellenic Chapter of the Club of Rome.
-From June 2018 until April 2021 he was an elected member of the Scientific Council of the Hellenic Foundation for Research and Innovation, responsible for Engineering and Technology Sciences.
-August 2019 he was appointed consultant to the German Federal Ministry for Economic Cooperation and Development on waste management issues in Greece.
-Since October 2021 he is elected vice president of the Hellenic Solid Waste Management Association, responsible for international relations.
+In 2012 the Royal Society appointed him associate editor of Philosophical Transactions A. In 2015–2018 he was appointed General Secretary of the Hellenic Chapter of the Club of Rome.
+From June 2018 until 2021 he was an elected member of the Scientific Council of the Hellenic Foundation for Research and Innovation.
+From 2019 to 2023 he was a consultant of the German Federal Ministry for Economic Cooperation and Development on waste management issues in Greece.
+Since October 2021 he is the elected vice president of the Hellenic Solid Waste Management Association, responsible for international relations.
+He is also a current or past board member of foundations and institutions like the Museum for the Macedonian Struggle and Teloglion Fine Arts Foundation.

+Moussiopoulos’ research focuses mainly on air pollution and climate change.
+He is renowned for his work and studies in air pollution control, and in the development of mathematical models that simulate the way pollutants spread and transform in the atmosphere.